Windows Media Player: Extensibility

-The player has had skinning support since Windows Media Player (WMP) 7 and includes a color chooser since the WMP 9 Series.
+The player has had skinning support since Windows Media Player (WMP) 7 (see "Skinning support" below) and includes a color chooser since the WMP 9 Series.
 Not all functions are usually exposed in skin mode.
 Windows Media Player 10 allows setting the video border color.
 Color chooser has been removed in WMP 12.
 It supports visualizations and Info Center View (Info Center View in WMP 9 Series or later) which displays media metadata fetched from the internet.
 Full screen visualizations are supported in WMP 9 Series or later.
 It supports Background plug-ins, window plug-ins and Now Playing plug-ins to control media playback besides DSP and renderer plug-ins.
 Plug-in support was introduced in WMP 9 Series.

 Online features

 The player integrates web-browsing support to browse digital music stores, shop for music and tune to internet radio stations since version 7.
 It provides an embeddable ActiveX control for Internet Explorer so that developers can play Windows Media on web pages.
 Windows Media Player 10 or later feature integration with a large number of digital music stores and selecting a music store switches the Info Center view, radio and other online features to use services from that store.
 Purchased music from a particular store appears in a separate library node under the respective category.